reality66/cart66-cloud-wp/readme.txt

 PCI Compliance is a set of requirements that your business needs to meet in order to accept credit card payments.
 If you are using Cart66 Cloud for your e-commerce, then your website is PCI compliant.
 If you are not using Cart66 Cloud then you need to handle all of the PCI requirements on your own.
 Becoming PCI compliant on your own is very expensive and challenging.
 For more information about PCI compliance, see [What you need to know about PCI compliance](http://cart66.com/blog/what-you-need-to-know-about-pci-compliance/ "PCI Compliance").

 == Changelog ==

+= 2.0.8 =

+- Update: Change all references to the Cart66 Cloud Members Visitor class to use the improved static syntax

 = 2.0.7 =